NNPC Reports Fire at Akaso Well 4, Deploys Rapid Response Team

 Specifically, the industry regulator stated that the company had deployed a Naval Houseboat within the incident area and established community surveillance to monitor the situation.

-The cause of the incident is not yet known, the commission said, but added that a joint investigation with relevant stakeholders was being planned to determine the cause and the area of impact.
+The cause of the incident was not yet known, the commission said, but added that a joint investigation with relevant stakeholders was being planned to determine the cause and the area of impact.

 The contractor engaged to deal with the situation, Kenyon International West Africa Company, it pointed out, was facing some challenges in putting out the fire.